 The seller and purchaser should know their rights and obligations regarding the share sale pre-, during, and post-completion.
 For example, the purchaser would expect the vendor to manage and conduct the business with care, and maintain the profitability and value of business.
 On completion, the seller should hand over and complete relevant documentation to give full effect to the sale.

 During the share sale process, sensitive information will no doubt be shared between the parties.
 A confidentiality clause ensures that this information stays between the parties.

 To prevent disputes about the circumstances where the seller should indemnify the purchaser, indemnity clauses should be included in your agreement.
 This provides the grounds for the purchaser to get indemnified if, for example, the seller breaches of terms of contract.

 If you are purchasing a substantial share of a business, you would not want the seller to set up a similar business near you and solicit customers and/or suppliers, among other things.
 Placing types of business, area, and duration restraints on the seller ensures that your newly acquired business can prosper without the added concerns of monitoring the seller.

 LawPath has a network of business purchase/sale lawyers that can assist with the drafting of your share sale agreement.
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from one our network of 600+ expert lawyers or any other legal needs.
+Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from one our largest online network of expert lawyers or any other legal needs.